mcfadden/mcfadden.github.io/_posts/2016-04-06-going-to-work.md

 Every morning I tell my family "I'm going to work" and every evening I tell them "I'm home."

-_In my next post (Coming next week) I will discuss ways an employer can be a better remote employer._
+_In a future post I will discuss ways an employer can be a better remote employer._